 Does velvet upholstery feel hot during long movie nights?

-In our use, it warmed up during longer sits, especially when you sink in and cut down airflow.
-A breathable throw in your main spot made the biggest day-to-day difference.
+In our use, it warmed up during longer sits, especially when you sink in and reduce airflow around the seat.
+A breathable throw in your main spot made the biggest difference day to day.

 Which model is best for back support?